PriyaDarshini38/BOOK-A-DOCTOR-USING-MERN/README.md

 #### Frontend:
 React: The user interface is built using React, making it highly responsive and interactive.
-Material UI & Bootstrap: These libraries are used to ensure a modern and user-friendly UI.
+Material UI & Bootstrap: These libraries ensure a modern and user-friendly UI.
-Axios: For making HTTP requests to the backend API, facilitating smooth communication between the frontend and backend.
+Axios: For making HTTP requests to the backend API, facilitating smooth communication between the front and back end.
 ##### Backend:
-Node.js & Express.js: The backend uses Node.js for handling server-side logic and Express.js as a framework for routing and managing API requests.
+Node.js & Express.js: The backend uses Node.js to handle server-side logic and Express.js as a framework for routing and managing API requests.
-MongoDB: The database used for storing user profiles, doctor information, appointment data, etc. MongoDB ensures scalability and efficient data storage.
+MongoDB: The database storing user profiles, doctor information, appointment data, etc. MongoDB ensures scalability and efficient data storage.
 Key Libraries and Tools:
 Moment.js: To handle date and time functionalities, ensuring accurate appointment scheduling.
 JWT (JSON Web Token): For secure user authentication and authorization.
 Architecture Diagram:
-The platform operates on a client-server architecture where the frontend interacts with the backend through RESTful APIs.
+The platform operates on a client-server architecture where the front end interacts with the backend through RESTful APIs.
 The backend stores data in MongoDB, and real-time data handling ensures smooth operations for users, doctors, and admins.

 Setup Instructions
 ##### Prerequisites: